PrinceRuthless95/Data-Science-Work/README.md

 Models: Tree-based, logistic, Boosting, KNN, Naives Bayes, SVM, MLP, and LDA.
 Remarks: KNN used 5 nearest neighbourhood as default, the logistic regression is default with l2 (ridge) with no shrinkage penalty (default C=1), should apply MultinomialNB instead of GaussianNB as they are more categorical predictors than continuous predictors, can also bin continuous predictors to appropriately applied for MultinomialNB.
 SVC seems to give better score than LinearSVC, although the difference between them still need some further studies and understanding.
 The SVC used rbf kernel as default.
+There's a training and test dataset that are hidden from the public, due to it being a property of Travelers Insurance